Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 Homework forms an integral part of the teaching and learning process.
 We believe that homework should involve all roleplayers (school, parents and learners) in order to be effective.

-Homework can be understood to be out – of – class tasks that learners are instructed to do by the educator as an extension of classroom work and which will contribute to their learning.
+Homework can be understood to be out – of – class tasks that learners are instructed to do by the teacher as an extension of classroom work and which will contribute to their learning.
 Homework can also be seen as part of the partnership between home and school in supporting learners’ learning and development.

 Homework tasks help to complement and reinforce classroom learning, foster good life-long learning and study habits, and provide an opportunity for learners to be responsible for their own learning.
 Age and developementally appropriate homework tasks and parental interest and support should help to improve the learners’ learning.
 Homework can strengthen the link between home and school by involving parents in a meaningful way in their children’s education.